-The copy on their website is very good because it appeals to those pain points their target audience has.
+The copy on their website is great because it appeals to those pain points their target audience surely experiences.

-If you work with many files you will have suffered some of the problems that Dropbox solves.
+If you work with many files you’ve suffered some of the problems Dropbox solves.

 “Dropbox collects all your files in one centralized place.
 You can search for them easily, and they sync across all your devices so you can access them anytime, wherever you are.
 You no longer have to spend hours and hours looking for your job”.